 This medicine should only be used as an additional treatment for patients who cannot be treated with other asthma medicines (such as inhaled corticosteroids) or for asthma patients that require two medicines, including salmeterol.
 Ask your doctor if you have any questions.

 Although this medicine decreases the number of asthma episodes, it may increase the chance of a severe asthma attack when they do occur.
-Be sure to read about these risks in the Medication Guide and talk to your doctor or pharmacist about any questions or concerns that you have.
+Be sure to read about these risks in the patient information leaflet and talk to your doctor or pharmacist about any questions or concerns that you have.

 Talk with your doctor or get medical care right away if:

 Your or your child's symptoms do not improve after using this medicine for 1 week or if they become worse.